 Wilderness Safaris, which manages more than two million acres of land in six countries, was selected by National Geographic Traveler and Conservation International to receive the 2003 World Legacy Award as best

 in the world for wildlife travel.
-Wilderness also received the 2003 ASTA Environmental Award for outstanding achievements in preservation—including white rhino relocation.
+Wilderness has also received ASTA Environmental Award for outstanding achievements in preservation—including white rhino relocation.
 Inspired by a visit from Paul Newman, Wilderness initiated

 a “Children in the Wilderness” program.
 Needy kids from rural Botswana are brought to one of the camps for a week to learn about wildlife they would otherwise never see.
 They are also taught environmental management, geography,

 and geology.
 The idea is to use positive learning experiences to raise self-esteem, strengthen the desire to continue in school and ultimately enter a career in wildlife conservation.

 The guiding principle for Wilderness is sharing.
 Beyond sharing space equitably with the animals (and they estimate they lose $300,000 a year in revenue from not allowing hunting), they also share profits with